ocbe-uio/BayesSurvive/README.md

 # BayesSurvive

-This is a R/Rcpp package **BayesSurvive** for Bayesian survival models with graph-structured selection priors for sparse identification of high-dimensional features predictive of survival ([Madjar et al., 2021](https://doi.org/10.1186/s12859‐021‐04483‐z)) and its extensions with the use of a fixed graph via a Markov Random Field (MRF) prior for capturing known structure of high-dimensional features, e.g. disease-specific pathways from the Kyoto Encyclopedia of Genes and Genomes (KEGG) database.
+This is an R/Rcpp package **BayesSurvive** for Bayesian survival models with graph-structured selection priors for sparse identification of high-dimensional features predictive of survival ([Madjar et al., 2021](https://doi.org/10.1186/s12859‐021‐04483‐z)) and its extensions with the use of a fixed graph via a Markov Random Field (MRF) prior for capturing known structure of high-dimensional features, e.g. disease-specific pathways from the Kyoto Encyclopedia of Genes and Genomes (KEGG) database.

 ## Installation